PTA

 Local PTA Leaders

-Each PTA Council may invite up to 40 local PTA leaders to purchase a tray for their home garden for just $30.
-In order to save $70 and get 20 plants for $1.50 per plant, PTA leaders will promote the plant sale at their school and sell 5 trays to help raise $50 for their PTA Council, and get $100 of free plants donated to their school.
+Each PTA Council may invite up to 40 local PTA leaders to sell 5 trays to PTA members at their local school.
 PTA leaders can register now with the form below, until all PTA leader spaces are sold out for your district.
-Once we receive 40 PTA leader orders for your school district, we will post an update to this website.

 Maximilian Sunflower.
 Plant it once, and get sunflowers every year.